 The Card series notes are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency or instrumentality.

-Neither the SEC nor any state securities commission has approved these notes or determined that this prospectus supplement or the prospectus is accurate or complete.
+Neither the SEC nor any state securities commission has approved these notes or determined that this prospectus is accurate or complete.
 Any representation to the contrary is a criminal offense.

-Underwriters
+Underwriters Credit Suisse